 - For providers of services involving close physical contact

-Also concerned by the compulsory wearing of masks are service providers offering services involving close and prolonged physical contact (hairdressing salons, barber shops, beauty salons, etc.).
+Also concerned by the compulsory wearing of masks are persons offering services involving close and prolonged physical contact (hairdressing salons, barber shops, beauty salons, etc.).

 Wearing a mask is mandatory

 Service staff in public places such as restaurants, bars, dance halls, discos and similar establishments must wear a hygiene mask.

 Establishments offering drinks, and where customers are standing or can move freely (bars, discos, etc.), have an obligation to collect the identity and a reliable means of contact for each customer.
 The operators of such establishments are criminally liable for any violation of this obligation.